hak5peaks/ESP32-C5-WiFi-Scanner/README.md

 ## Build and Flash Instructions
 1. Create new esp-idf project
-2. Select esp32 c5 as target, requires preview verison `idf.py --preview esp32c5`
+2. Select esp32 c5 as target, requires preview verison `idf.py --preview set-target esp32c5`
 3. Place firmware files in the `/main` directory of your project.
 (Replace the CMakeLists file that is auto generated with new one)
 4. Build the firmware `idf.py build`
 5. Flash Firmware to C5 `idf.py flash`